 Â What does Product Recall Insurance cover?

-In its most basic sense Product Recall protection covers the costs associated with withdrawing a product from its distribution stream.Â The coverage is often structured as a â€śreimbursementâ€ť type policy and is broken into 3 parts:
+In its most basic sense Product Recall protection covers the costs associated with withdrawing a product from its distribution stream.Â Coverage is often structured as a â€śreimbursementâ€ť type policy and is broken into 3 parts:

 - Part One covers direct expenses associated with the recall of a product.Â Things such as notifying customers, retailers and distributors of a recall, the costs of physically collecting the product from store shelves or the distribution chain, shipping the products back to a warehouse and disposing of them and the overtime/extra personnel costs incurred to perform a recall.

-- Part Three are the optional endorsements which can be added to a policy to cover the lost profits, replacement cost of the goods destroyed, rehabilitation of the insuredâ€™s brand, crisis management costs, PR costs, etc.
+- Part Three is the optional endorsements which can be added to a policy to cover the lost profits, the replacement cost of the goods destroyed, rehabilitation of the insuredâ€™s brand, crisis management costs, PR costs, etc.

 What causes a recall?Â